Can You Buy Life Insurance for Your Parents?

 70$479$5,746

 *These rates are based on average term life insurance quotes for applicants who don't smoke and have average weight and health ratings.
-Actual life insurance quotes will vary significantly depending on your age, lifestyle, health, gender, location, policy type and coverage amount.
+Actual life insurance quotes will vary greatly depending on your age, lifestyle, health, gender, location, policy type and coverage amount.
 Consult with licensed insurance professionals for personalized quotes.

 Factors Affecting Cost of Parents' Life Insurance